p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 A name conflict when importing modules with the same identifier trigger a compilation error.
 It is impossible to use the wrong symbol unknowingly.

+## Default initialization

+Uninitialized variables can create subtle and hard to find bugs in C++ programs.
+In D every variable and member is initialized by default.
+If that happen to be expensive, the `= void` initialization can be used instead.

 ## DUB

 D has a package manager.
 C++ has none that is popular in its community.